developerishussein/pofk_algorithm_rust/Benchmark Reports.md

 # Benchmark Reports

-This document contains benchmark results for the entire `pofk_algorithms` Rust library, including execution time and memory usage for representative algorithms in each module.
+This document contains benchmark results for the entire `pofk_algorithm` Rust library, including execution time and memory usage for representative algorithms in each module.

 ## How to Run Benchmarks